isaqb-org/glossary/manuscript/1-terms-A-C.md

 {#term-common-closure-principle}
 ### Common Closure Principle

-A fundamental heuristic for designing the structure of object-oriented software systems (also see [Package Principles](#term-package-principles)).
+A fundamental principle for designing the structure of software systems (also see [Package Principles](#term-package-principles)).

 It directly and explicitly restates the [Single Responsibility Principle](#term-single-responsibility-principle) for larger components.
 The subcomponents of a component should ideally have the exact same reasons to change.
 A change request that effects one of the subcomponents should effect all of them, but it should *not* effect anything else outside the respective component.